Healthy Connections- Breakthrough Care for Painful Joints

 We're committed to keeping everyone in our community active, able, and free to enjoy more of life.
-Our dedicated orthopaedic and spine surgery experts offer the most advanced orthopaedic, joint, and spine care, providing minimally invasive techniques in clinics close to home so you can get back to whatever makes you feel your best, faster.
+Our dedicated team of experts offer the most advanced orthopedic, joint, and spine care, providing minimally invasive techniques in clinics close to home so you can get back to whatever makes you feel your best, faster.

 Alan Gegenheimer, D.O., is an orthopaedic surgeon with the Froedtert South Medical Group, specializing in general orthopaedic surgery, shoulder, elbow, and hand surgery, hip and knee surgery, and total and partial hip and knee replacements.
 Dr. Gegenheimer practices at Prairie Ridge Clinic.